Retry API

 Reset all checkpoints

-JSL retry_api_reset_all_checkpoints
+JSL retry_api_reset_all_cps

 Call this to reset the checkpoint for every level in the game, effectively making it as if it were a fresh game.
 Note that this won't reflect to SRAM until the game is saved.